kamranahmedse/developer-roadmap/src/data/roadmaps/sql/content/102-ddl/index.md

 5. `RENAME`: This is used to rename an object in the database.

     ```sql
+    -- To rename a table
     ALTER TABLE table_name
     RENAME TO new_table_name;

     -- To rename a column
     ALTER TABLE table_name
     RENAME COLUMN old_column_name TO new_column_name;
     ```